-Trade and other receivables are recognised initially at fair value through profit or loss (FVTPL) and subsequently measured at amortised cost, less provision for impairment.
-A provision for impairment of trade and other receivables is recognised if there are considered to be expected credit losses.
+Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for impairment.
+A provision for impairment of trade and other receivables is recognised if there is considered to be expected credit losses.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the financial asset.
-Losses arising from impairment are recognised in the income statement within administration expenses.
+Losses arising from impairment are recognised in the Statement of Comprehensive Income.